ispras/parmasan/README.md

 ```

 **Note:** tracer should be launched as a child process of parmasan daemon, either through specifying it as a `COMMAND`
 or by using its interactive shell.
-It won't launch if `PARMASAN_DAEMON_FD` environment variable is not present.
+It won't launch if `PARMASAN_DAEMON_SOCK` environment variable is not present.

 **Note:** tracer uses `ptrace` syscall to intercept system calls of the build processes.
 This can cause trouble under
 docker or some restricted/old kernels.
 Make sure it's available on your system.